 Why do some not like the noise that often fervent praise brings?
 Why do they think it is unnecessary and even foolish when in Psalm 98:4 we are exhorted to make a loud noise of rejoicing and singing praises unto the Lord?

-The world goes crazy at sports events and rock concerts, and gets so loud one can't speak and be heard - why shouldn't His Followers get happy when they glorify His Name with exuberant and continual praise?
-Psalm 34:1 tells us let His praise be continually be in our mouths.
+The world goes crazy at sports events and rock concerts, and gets so loud one can't speak and be heard -- why shouldn't His Followers get happy when they glorify His Name with exuberant and continual praise?
+Psalm 34:1 tells us to let His praise be continually be in our mouths.

-Luke 19:40 says that followers of Jesus worship and praise Him.
-He's the same Jesus who walked the shores of Galilee, and praise (called the aspirin of His Holy Spirit to our souls) changes things.
+Luke 19:40 says that followers of Jesus worship and praise Him -- He's the same Jesus who walked the shores of Galilee.
+Praise (called the aspirin of His Holy Spirit to our souls) changes things!